15 reasons to visit Panama, NOW!

 Reason #10 Panama is the walhalla for hikers

 Those who enjoy hiking are in the right place in Panama.
 The town of Boquete in particular is known for its numerous hiking trails.
-The El Pianista, Lost Waterfalls and The Pipeline Trail are the best-known hikes you can do here, and all are beautiful.
+The El Pianista, Lost Waterfalls and The Pipeline Trail are the best-known hikes you can do here, and they are beautiful.
 But there are many other trails that are less well known.

 Are you really in very good shape?
 Then you might like the 6-hour hike to Volcano Baru.
 Leave at midnight so you will be at the summit by sunrise.
 From this highest spot in Panama you can see (with any luck) both oceans!
 Then you walk back in 6 hours, so it takes 12 hours in total.
 Denis did the hike a long time ago and can really recommend it, as long as you are in good shape.
 And for those who are not, but still want to see the summit, you can take a 4×4.
-You must be willing to pay $120 per person.
-The hike itself is free unless you want guidance.
+You must be willing to pay $120 per person, though.
+The hike itself is free, unless you want guidance.

-Reden #11 Panama is klein
+Reason #11 Panama is small

-Reason #13 Panama is easy to travel.
+Reason #13 Panama is easy to travel

 Public transportation in Panama is not always the fastest, but it is very well organized.
 You can travel all over the country by local bus, and it’s cheap, too.